danm-git/BlockC.xyz/content.md

 - Featured in
 - How it works
 - Meals (and list of diets)
-- Testimonials + gallery
+- AboutMe + gallery
-- Pricing + features
+- Projects
 - CTA
 - Footer